CamachoDejay/Teaching-ImageJ-FIJI/NorMIC-20201/Day_2_Macro_recording/README.md

 setOption("BlackBackground", true);
 ```

-* Remember that you can add comments by using `//` af the start of a line, see example above
+* Remember that you can add comments by using `//` at the start of a line, see example above
 * To automatically open the Blobs image you can use `run("Blobs (25K)");`

 **Catchup** Having problems look and example [here](./Macros/Macro_02.ijm)

 ### Step 3: Simple user input in the macro

-**Task 3**: Let us ask the user to open an iamge and run the same analysis as before in that image
+**Task 3**: Let us ask the user to open an image and run the same analysis as before in that image

 Hints: